Resources for Faculty

 Our just-in-time resources provide access to 1:1 help via hotline and self-serve learning via tutorials and interactive modules – all to ensure student success.

-The Immersive Headset Pilot is accepting applications to join its first ever cohort of faculty participants.
-We would love to hear your ideas for ways to engage your students with immersive content and our Oculus Quest 2 devices.
-Please take a few moments to complete the Form for Submissions where you can let us know the details of what you’d like to accomplish.
+IMEX Lab is running two pilots for the Spring 2023 semester: The Immersive Headset Pilot returns to engage students with VR headsets while the Immersive Tours Pilot is accepting applications to join its first ever cohort of faculty creating tours with 360º imagery.
+Please take a few moments to complete the Form for Submissions for either (or both) and let us know the details of what you’d like to accomplish.

 How can Immersive Experiences enrich learning?